jmford2/Covid19-NP-Swab/README.md

 ### Expert review

 There is no substitute for having a health professional who actively uses NP swabs evaluate your prototype.
-This is what we are doing.
+If such an expert says it "looks good," that is enough to pass this test (see [Results](#results) below)

 Two frequently-asked questions are re: length and flexibility.
 For length, our current recommendation is 15cm.
 For flexibility: if you have a [swab to compare to](#acceptable-swabs), that is the best way to guage flexibility.
 If not: your swab should as flexible as the inside part of a standard Bic ball-point pen (the tube that contains the actual ink, when you take the pen apart).